nickzuber/add-reason/README.md

     -h, --help     output usage information
     -V, --version  output the version number
-    --no-linking   don't create the symlink to your compiled ReasonML code --in-source    change target to in-source rather than a compiled directory, assumes `.bs.js` suffix
+    --no-linking   don't create the symlink to your compiled ReasonML code --in-source    change target to in-source rather than a compiled directory
 ```

 ## How It Works